Food Microbiology

 Course Outline

-Food is necessary for human survival, is an important source of pleasure, and plays an enormous role in the global economy.
-Microbes play an essential role in food preservation and safety, food for health and food biotechnology.
-These are growing areas in all global economies.
-UCC Microbiology has established a global reputation in food microbiology, based on its research profile and the impact of its graduates in the food industry.
+In addition to its role as a source of pleasure, food is necessary for human survival.
+Food is fundamental to our existence and plays an enormous role in the global economy.
+Microbes play an essential role in food preservation and safety, food for health, and food biotechnology and these are growing areas for all global economies.
+The School of Microbiology at UCC has established a global reputation in food microbiology, based on its research profile and the impact of its graduates in the food industry.

 Subjects taught